-Today, seven extraordinary women were announced as National Breast Cancer Foundation’s 2018 Women of Hope Award Winners.
+Last month, some extraordinary women were announced as the National Breast Cancer Foundation’s 2019 Women of Hope Award Winners.
 These outstanding women epitomize optimism, service, advocacy, and community spirit.
 They were nominated based on their significant leadership and contributions to the North Texas community.

-The 2018 winners and nominees were honored at the Women of Hope Award Luncheon today at Verona Villa.
-The luncheon, hosted by National Breast Cancer Foundation and presented by Nature Nate’s Honey Co., celebrated the achievements of Frisco’s leading ladies in the fight against breast cancer.
+The 2019 winners and nominees were honored at the Women of Hope Award Luncheon last Thursday at Verona Villa with Joan Lunden as the inspirational keynote speaker.
+The luncheon, hosted by National Breast Cancer Foundation, celebrated the achievements of Frisco’s leading ladies in the fight against breast cancer.

 Lifestyle Frisco is thrilled to congratulate each of these remarkable women and share their inspiring achievements.